JPA - Many-To-Many associations explained

 - In a many-to-many relationship, each instance of an entity can be related to multiple instances of another entity, and vice versa.
 For example, a

-entity can be associated with multipleCourse
+Studententity can be associated with multipleCourseentities, and eachCoursecan have multipleStudententities.

 - In a many-to-many relationship, each instance of an entity can be related to multiple instances of another entity, and vice versa.
 For example, a